 This post may contain affiliate links.
 Please read my disclosure policy.

-What to look for when picking out the best corn:
+What to look for when picking out the best corn for skillet corn:

 - Firm, plump ears, no skinny minis;